clementGOURIOU/benchmark_motorbike/viscoelastic/viscoelasticFluidFoam/lidDrivenCavity/README.md

 * 4M_fixedTol - Mesh with 4 million cells.
 * 16M_fixedTol - Mesh with 16 million cells.

-For a fixed number of inner iterations obtained as a representative average of the simulation, the following case folders are included:
+For a fixed number of inner iterations for residual convergence criteria, the following case folders are included:
 * 1M_fixedIter - Mesh with 1 million cells.
 * 4M_fixedIter - Mesh with 4 million cells.
 * 16M_fixedIter - Mesh with 16 million cells.

+For the *fixedIter* cases, the fixed number of iterations chosen is representative of the solver's behaviour with a more evolved solution and, thus, restarting files should be applied.
+Suitable restarting files and associated meshes are provided at the DaRUS repository (XXXX), which were obtained by running the same case with a fixed relative/absolute tolerance for a few seconds of physical time.

 ## Running the simulations